MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-dlp.md

     1. Under **Session control type**, choose one of the options with DLP.
     1. Under **Inspection method**, choose and configure one of the following classification services:

-        - **[Data Classification Services](dcs-inspection.md)**: Uses classification decisions you've made across Office 365, Azure Information Protection, and Defender for Cloud Apps to provide a unified labeling experience.
+        - **[Data Classification Services](dcs-inspection.md)**: Uses classification decisions you've made across Office 365, Microsoft Information Protection, and Defender for Cloud Apps to provide a unified labeling experience.
 This is the preferred content inspection method as it provides a consistent and unified experience across Microsoft products.
         - **[Built-in DLP](content-inspection-built-in.md)**: Inspects files for sensitive information using our built-in DLP content inspection engine.

     1. For highly sensitive files, select **Create an alert** and choose the alerts you require, so that you are informed when there are files with unprotected sensitive information in your organization.